wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "There is only one difference between a long life and a good dinner: that, in the dinner, the sweets come last."
+💬 Quote of the Day: "Do you want to achieve something or do you just want to make money?
+Asked a nearby man in a white shirt to another man in a striped shirt.
+I waited for the answer as I slowly walked past them.
+Why is it an either or question?
+The man in the striped shirt finally murmured philosophically under a sip of beer.
+They both stood there looking at each other in thought."
 <!-- end quote -->